 HOW DOES IT WORK

 Adopt a Pet has made the process so easy for pet owners!
 In a simple four step process you will be able to find your pet a loving home all without ever having to go to the shelter.

 As stated by The Million Cat Challenge website, “animals and people are better served when intake is matched with capacity for care and the ability to assure an appropriate outcome for each animal within a reasonable time frame.
 ‘Managed admission’ refers to any steps taken by a shelter to provide this assurance.”
 To ensure appropriate staffing resources are available to take in your pet and to “fast track” this animal into our adoption program, a surrender appointment will be made.
 During this appointment, HSSJC staff will collect important information about your pet including veterinary records, behavior and special needs information, and collect an owner surrender survey.
 Surrender appointments may last up to 30 minutes.

 If you absolutely cannot keep your pet in your home and need to surrender it, please contact our office at (574) 255-4726 ext 0 to schedule an owner surrender appointment as part of our Managed Admissions Initiative.
 Humane Society staff will help you in the pet surrender process.
 We appreciate your wiliness to help ensure positive outcomes for surrender pets by following these guidelines.
 Click below to download the appropriate owner surrender survey.
-Please have this survey filled out and present it at your surrender appointment.
+Please have the appropriate form below completed prior to your surrender appointment.

 Please note, at this time we are only able to accept owner surrendered pets from our jurisdiction.
 Please call for more information.